Bruce-Devlin/PZTools/README.md

 ## Project status and licensing

 PZTools is an independent, work-in-progress community tool.
 Automated checks cover many core workflows, but they do not replace interactive WPF testing, a live Project Zomboid session, or a Steam Workshop upload.

-A standalone license file is not currently included in this repository.
-Until one is added, no general permission to copy, redistribute, or reuse the source should be assumed.

 Project Zomboid is a trademark of The Indie Stone.
 Steam is a trademark of Valve Corporation.
 PZTools is not affiliated with or endorsed by The Indie Stone or Valve.